INXDOLHOM

 Vinyl is one of the most widely recognized materials in the toy industry, especially in designer toys, art collectibles, and character-based merchandise.
 However, many buyers still confuse vinyl with PVC or use the two terms interchangeably.
 In real manufacturing, that can lead to misunderstandings about cost, structure, surface finish, and production methods.

 For brands and B2B buyers, understanding what is vinyl material for toys is important because material selection directly affects tooling, production volume, product feel, and market positioning.
-A toy that is designed for soft vinyl manufacturing follows a very different engineering path from a toy intended for standard PVC injection molding.
+A toy designed for soft vinyl manufacturing follows a very different engineering path from a toy intended for standard custom PVC toy manufacturing.

 This guide explains what vinyl material is, how it is used in toy production, how it differs from PVC and ABS, and when brands should choose vinyl for their projects.